Business Communication is Receiver-Centric

 Level of Complexity

 Another key component of determining content is to gauge the appropriate level of complexity (or simplicity).
 The level of complexity does not mean “dumbing down” your message.
 In fact, it is a good idea to assume that all your receivers are intelligent.
 However, depending on their needs, they may have different expectations for complexity and detail.
-If you are a business analyst and are presenting findings from a recent data dive, a receiver who also is a business analyst might be centrally concerned with your analytic procedures and will want more detail on your statistical tests.
+If you are a business analyst presenting findings from a recent data dive, a receiver who also is a business analyst might be centrally concerned with your analytic procedures and will want more detail on your statistical tests.
 But a high-ranking executive will likely be more concerned with the bottom line and prefer much more simplified coverage of how you analyzed the data.

 Relational Components